jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _You'd believe in holy kings too if barbarians, Vandals, or Vikings were at your doorstep.
 Credit: [Vikings](https://en.wikipedia.org/wiki/Vikings_(2013_TV_series))_

 Under the rule of Protagonist Kings, Western Civilization rebuilt political institutions, court systems, town councils, sanitation departments.
-Peace, let the player god save up the money to start pressing upgrade again.
+Peace let the player god save up the money to start pressing upgrade again.

 But it was slow going.
 By the time Western Europe had a fully functioning civilization again at the Renaissance (1400-1600), nobody could remember why the story of divine nobility had started.
 Who could blame them, the story was already 1000 years old.
 Do you remember what happened 1000 years ago?